 Large cap stocks are the shares with a large market capitalization.
-There are many individuals who prefer buying into large cap stocks.
-They are much safer and less volatile.
+There are many individuals who prefer buying into the large cap stocks as they are much safer and less volatile.

 Why to buy large cap stocks in India?

 There are many reasons to be buying into large cap stocks in India.
 The first is that these are the bluest of blue chips.
 These stocks tend to fall to a smaller extent as compared to stocks from the mid cap and small cap space.
 What this means is that you can protect your capital and prevent a damage to it, as compared to small and mid cap stocks.
 Secondly, they are more liquid and hence you can sell larger quantities.
 Thirdly, it is easy to get a loan against shares for stocks from the large cap space.